ai-cfia/dev-rel-docs/Tooling/Apps/Visual-Studio-Code/Unit-Tests.md

 ## Why Write Unit Tests?

-- **Ensure Code Quality:** Unit tests help maintain code quality by verifying that each units of code function correctly.
+- **Ensure Code Quality:** Unit tests help maintain code quality by verifying that each unit of code function correctly.

-- **Detect Bugs Early:** Writing tests allows to catch and fix bugs early in the development process, reducing issues in the future.
+- **Detect Bugs Early:** Writing tests allows catching and fixing bugs early in the development process, reducing issues in the future.

 - **Facilitate Refactoring:** When changes are made to code, unit tests act as a